|

 others are specific to the legacy hierarchy.
 Also note that

-the kernel might support further controllers, which aren't
+the kernel might support further controllers, which are not

 for them or not defined cleanly.